Cardholder Frequently Asked Questions

 - the 3-digit card security number that appears on the back of the card

-- the last four digits of your social security number.
+- the last four digits of your social security number or Individual Taxpayer Identification Number (ITIN).

-- During the activation process, you will be asked to create a personal identification number (PIN).
+- During the activation process, you'll be asked to create a personal identification number (PIN).
 The PIN can be used to make ATM withdrawals and PIN purchases

-- Once the card is activated, you will be given the account balance and may begin using it immediately.
+- Once the card is activated, you'll be given the account balance and may begin using the card immediately.

 How to Use Your Debit Card

-You can use your card everywhere Visa debit cards are accepted.
+You can use your card everywhere Mastercard debit cards are accepted.

 To conduct purchases with a signature: